Posted 15 July 2017 - 06:30 AM

 Two other categories of things which are often claimed as Rights, but are not actually Rights:

 1. Legally enforceable privileges - these are things like the fulfillment of contracts; not a Right per the above criteria, but still something that one can use the force of government to compel.
+As society establishes these, they should be few and serious skepticism should exist when new ones are discussed or established to ensure that individuals' real Rights are not unjustly violated by them.

 2. Socially supported privileges - here we have entitlements and things which society generally considers proper for a modern civilized country to provide its citizens.
 As these are not real Rights, serious skepticism should exist when government tries to establish or enforce them; though, serious praise should be offered to those private citizens, companies, and charities which provide for them.